SvenHaedrich/m122_keyboard/README.md

 Project for a IBM M122 keyboard controller

 This is a PCB that replaces the original part from IBM.

-It features an nRF52840 microcontroller and allows to use the keyboard via USB connector, or via Bluetooth.
+It features a nRF52840 microcontroller and allows to use the keyboard via USB connector, or via Bluetooth.

 The firmware is based on the [ZMK](https://github.com/zmkfirmware) project.